After the Avatar: Tilly Norwood and the Representation Market

 Norwood’s “realism” is the realism of the composite.
 She is assembled from patterns: facial proportions, skin rendering, gaze behaviour, micro-expressions—signals that register as human because they echo the statistical average of what “human” looks like in a dataset.

 This composite logic has precedents.
-Advertising retouching perfected it; photo-editing software normalised it; social platforms made it participatory.
-The generative avatar simply completes the trajectory: an image that never needed an original body in the first place.
+Advertising retouching perfected it, photo-editing software normalised it and social platforms made it participatory.
+The generative avatar simply completes the trajectory–an image that never needed an original body in the first place.

 Norwood’s presence suggests that portraiture may no longer be about capturing a person, but about manufacturing a socially usable face.
 The shift is subtle but profound.
-If the portrait once implied encounter—someone stood before someone else, or at least someone was there—the generative portrait implies deployment.
-The subject is not met; she is released into the world.
+If the portrait once implied an encounter—someone stood before someone else—now the generative portrait implies deployment.
+The subject is not met; she is released into the online world.

 Authorship without an artist?

-For the art world, the question of authorship is not academic: it structures attribution, market value, provenance and reputation.
+For the art world, the question of authorship is not academic: it lies at the core of attribution, market value, provenance and reputation.
 Norwood complicates all four.

 Who is the author of a generative performer?
 Xicoia’s engineers?
 Particle6’s producers?
 The founder who sanctioned the experiment?
 The model’s training data, aggregated from images made by others?
 The prompts and workflows that define her look?
 Or the audience whose attention stabilises her as “real enough” to matter?

 One way to parse this is to treat Norwood less as an authored artwork than as an authored system.
-In contemporary practice, systems authorship is well established—artists build algorithms, score-based works, or participatory structures.
-The work is not a single image but a set of conditions that generate images.
+In contemporary practice, systems authorship is well established—artists build algorithms or prompt until a unique work is formed.
+The creation is not a single image but a set of conditions that generate images.

 Norwood is, in this sense, a proprietary system masquerading as a person.
-She is a character with an implied interiority, but her true interior is infrastructural: model weights, compute, style tokens, and a production pipeline.
+She is a character with an implied interiority, but her true interior is infrastructural: model weights, style tokens and a production pipeline.
 The “performance” is the pipeline performing credibility.

 The aesthetics of ethical fog

 The backlash from actors and unions made visible something the visual arts have been diagnosing for years: that “innovation” often arrives coated in ethical fog.
-New tools are introduced as neutral improvements—faster, cheaper, more scalable—while the moral costs are externalised.
+New tools are introduced as neutral improvements—faster, cheaper, more scalable—while the moral costs remain undefined.

 In image culture, that fog is aesthetic as much as it is legal.
 Generative faces tend to arrive with a particular polish: frictionless skin texture, calibrated relatability, a gaze engineered for parasocial response.
 It is an aesthetic of compliance—images that do not push back.